erauner12/drafts-scripts/ARCHITECTURE-NOTES.md

 ## 1. Make the Executor a First-Class Citizen

+Now that we've introduced `Executor.ts`, we also have a helper method `queueJsonAction()` which writes ephemeral JSON directly to the active draft (or sets fallback data) and queues the “Drafts Action Executor” automatically.
+This makes ephemeral JSON-based calls simpler and standard across all actions.
+For example, in `ManageDraftWithPromptExecutor.ts` we replaced manual sets of `ExecutorData` with a single `queueJsonAction()` call.

 We already have two key scripts:

 - **`DraftActionExecutor`** (handles ephemeral JSON => finds `draftAction` => queues an action)